 Another reason that vets recommend famotidine is that it doesn’t interact poorly with other drugs.

-Overdoses are also rare, though they can happen.
-If you see signs of vomiting, diarrhea, low blood pressure, irregular heartbeat, or breathing difficulties, you should contact your veterinarian right away.
+Overdoses are also rare, but they can happen.
+If you see signs of vomiting, diarrhea, low blood pressure, irregular heartbeat, or breathing difficulties, you should contact your vet right away.

-Has your veterinarian ever prescribed famotidine or Pepcid to your dog?
-Did it treat the condition?
+Has your vet ever prescribed famotidine or Pepcid to your dog?
+Did it help treat their condition?
 Let us know in the comments below!